Andrea-Osmar/Andrea-Osmar/README.md

-### Hi, I'm Andrea
+### Hi there, I'm Andrea

-I am a developer with background in hospitality.
+a colorful, creative frontend developer and UX/UI designer I have a passion for creating useful and beautiful applications with a lot of attention to the details.

-I have a passion for creating useful and beautiful applications with a lot of attention to the details.
+- 🖼️ I graduated from Experience Haus UX/UI Design course May 2022

-- 💻 I graduated from a frontend developer boot camp in February 2021
+- 💻 I graduated from Technigo frontend developer boot camp in February 2021
-- 🖱️ I have studied React, Redux, Javascript, React-Native, Node.js, Typescript and I'm now learning Flutter
+- 🖱️ I work with Figma, React, Next, Flutter, Dart, JavaScript & Node.
-- ✨ I currently work as a fullstack consultant at Sogeti in Stockholm, Sweden
+- ✨ I currently work as a designer and frontend consultant at Sogeti in Stockholm, Sweden
 - 👩‍💻 I love being creative and solving problems
 - 🧘🏻‍♀️ Fun fact, I am a yoga nerd  ✈️ And I love to travel